Len Rohde

-Leonard Emil Rohde (Pronounced: RO-dee) (April 16, 1938 – May 13, 2017) was an American professional football player who was an offensive tackle for 15 seasons with the San Francisco 49ers of the National Football League (NFL).
+Leonard Emil Rohde (/'roʊdiː/ ROH-dee; April 16, 1938 – May 13, 2017) was an American professional football player who was an offensive tackle for 15 seasons with the San Francisco 49ers of the National Football League (NFL).
 He helped the 49ers win the NFC West Division from 1970 to 1972 and he was selected to the Pro Bowl after the 1970 season.
 Rohde played college football for the Utah State Aggies.

 Remembered as one of the most durable players in team history, Rohde played in 208 consecutive games over the course of a 15 year NFL career.